List of Deadwood characters: Doc Cochran

 When Swearengen falls ill in Season 2, Cochran refuses to lose another patient, despite being under so much stress he cannot stop his hands from shaking.
 In the end, he succeeds in treating Al and his confidence seems to improve again.
 He constantly displays a moral compass similar to humanist philosophy.
 When Chinese prostitutes appear in town, Cochran is shocked by the inhumane conditions in which they are kept.
 Much to his distress, he is barred from treating them and forced to simply stand by and watch them die.
 In Season 3, he becomes ill and shows symptoms of tuberculosis.
 Al, however, spurs him on not to just lie down and die, remarking "I ain't learning a new Doc's 'quirks'."
-As of Deadwood: The Movie, Cochran has survived and continues to treat Al, who suffering from liver failure.
+As of Deadwood: The Movie, Cochran has survived and continues to treat Al, who is suffering from liver failure.
 Due to Al's ill health, Al bequeaths one-third of his finances to Doc in the event of his death.